gtsteffaniak/filebrowser/configuration.md

   - `oath` - oath authentication
   - `noauth` - no authentication/login required.

-- `command`: Deprecated: This is the authentication command.

-- `shell`: This is the shell configuration.

 - `Signup`: This boolean value indicates whether user signup is enabled on the login page.
 NOTE: Be mindful of `userDefaults` settings if enabled.
 Default: `false`

 - `AdminUsername`: This is the username of the admin user.
 Default: `admin`